apache/activemq-artemis/docs/user-manual/en/undelivered-messages.md

 knowledge of that and will deliver the message with `redelivered` set to `false` while it should be `true`.

-As this behavior breaks strict JMS semantics, ActiveMQ allows to persist delivery count before message delivery but this feature is disabled by default due to performance implications.
+As this behavior breaks strict JMS semantics, Apache ActiveMQ allows to persist delivery count before message delivery but this feature is disabled by default due to performance implications.